The Human Ecology Difference

 SoHE offers a rich context for an undergraduate study focused on quality-of-life issues with a people-first perspective.
 Students and faculty work as a community of scholars to understand and improve the environments—social, psychological, economic, designed, and cultural—and relationships among individuals, families, and groups in which people live.

 - Interior Architecture

 - Retailing and Consumer Science

-Each option includes a challenging array of coursework along with exciting opportunities for research, outreach, and service consistent with each student’s scholarly interests and career aspirations.
+Each major includes a challenging array of coursework along with exciting opportunities for research, outreach, and service consistent with each student’s scholarly interests and career aspirations.